Yaesu FT-101 Repair

 - Recommended Speech Processor Settings:

 More is not better!
 For radios with the RF Speech Processor, your microphone will be used to determine 6dB of audio compression as shown on the IF display of the Motorola 2004D/HS Service Monitor.
 Let's remove the guesswork forever.
 Don't be "That Guy"!

 - Recommended AM Microphone Settings:

 AM is very different.
 A fully modulated 30 Watt carrier contains 120 Watts of RF envelope.
 That is all the power supply can provide in linear service.
 I will provide you the correct power level and microphone settings to ensure top quality audio!
-If you use your FT-101 on the 11M band, simply peak the AM carrier at 5 watts and increase the Load control an additional division.
+If you use your FT-101 on the 11M band, simply peak the AM carrier at 10 watts and then increase the Load control one additional division.
 This is not FCC Type-Accepted operation, but your profile will remain low... while your nostalgic operation remains high.
-I will check for spirious emissions that cause TVI between 54-60 MHz (11M second harmonic landing on TV Channel-2).
+I will check for spurious emissions that cause TVI between 54-60 MHz (11M harmonic landing on TV Channel-2).